Wong Tai Sin District

 Wong Tai Sin District is one of the 18 districts of Hong Kong.
 It is the only landlocked district in Hong Kong.
 It is located in Kowloon, and is the northernmost district in Kowloon.
-It borders the districts of Kwun Tong to its southeast, Kowloon City to its southwest, Sai Kung to its east, and Sha Tin to its north.
+Wong Tai Sin District is a primarily residential area, with a mix of public and private housing estates.
+It is most well known for the Wong Tai Sin Temple, a major cultural and religious site.
+The district has undergone demographic changes over the past decades, reflecting the broader trends in population aging, urban development and migration across Hong Kong.

 Geography

+Wong Tai Sin District borders the districts of Kwun Tong to its southeast, Kowloon City to its southwest, Sai Kung to its east, and Sha Tin to its north.
+It covers an area of approximately 9.36 km^{2} (3.61 sq mi).

 The district contains the areas of Diamond Hill, Wang Tau Hom, Lok Fu, Chuk Yuen, Wong Tai Sin, Tsz Wan Shan, Fung Wong, Ngau Chi Wan, Choi Hung and Choi Wan, an area that includes several major public housing estates.

+The district is largely urbanized, with high-density residential estates interspersed with parks, schools, and cultural landmarks.